 I put 'smart' in inverted commas because these meters are not in fact very clever.
 They simply report back to the supplier how much electricity and gas the customer uses each day and, with the customer's permission, every half hour.
 More frequent reporting will be available in future.

 The meter also feeds some information about current use to what is called an 'In Home Display' or IHD.
 The Government now says there will be one IHD which will cover both electricity and gas if you have it.
 It will normally be mains-powered and fixed in position but there will be an option for a separate portable battery powered unit.
 The IHD can show how much fuel is currently being used and can display the cost in £.p.
 Some of them will have a traffic light system - glowing green when consumption is low through amber to red when it is high.
 They can also do calculations of past and future use.
 Some reports suggest that if the IHD is switched off for any reason it is difficult or impossible to get it back online recording usage accurately.

 The costs of the programme are fixed and fairly certain to happen, though the amount will probably rise.
 The latest cost/benefit analysis was published in August 2016.
 It estimates that manufacturing and installing 53 million meters, communication devices, and IHDs in 30 million premises will cost £5.44bn.
 There is also a new communications infrastructure network which will cost £3.13bn.
 That was due to be completed late in 2015 but was in fact not switched on until November 2016.
 The cost/benefit analysis puts the total costs of the programme over 18 years at £11bn (in 2011 pounds).
 We will all pay that through our energy bills which will cost more than £400 per household.

 Those payments are beginning.
-In 2017 most major suppliers and some smaller ones have put up the cost of electricity by 10% to 15% and each of them blames that rise in part on smart meters.
+In 2017 all major suppliers and some smaller ones have put up the cost of electricity by 10% to 15% and each of them blames that rise in part on smart meters.

 Estimates of the savings are more speculative.